-- Subject to Article 22.02(b), eligible Employees shall participate in the 'Salaried Pension Plan for Employees of McMaster University'.
-The Employer shall administer the plan in accordance with the terms and conditions of the plan in effect upon ratification of this Agreement.
-Except as provided in Appendix III, no changes will be made to existing benefits and/or Employee contribution rates during this contract without the written agreement of the Union. - (b) Eligible Employees hired into the Bargaining Unit on or after May 1, 2010, shall participate in the 'Salaried Pension Plan for Employees of McMaster University' in accordance with the Arbitration Award of the Honourable George W. Adams Q.C., dated January 20, 2010. - (c) If, during the term of this Agreement, it is determined as a result of an actuarial valuation that there is a surplus on a solvency basis and on a going concern basis, the Parties shall meet to determine how best to utilize the surplus and how to account for the assets and liabilities of the plan attributable to the Unifor Bargaining Unit from that point forward.
-If the Parties are unable to make a determination, the matter shall be referred to arbitration, on a final offer selection basis, for a final and binding determination of the use of that portion of such a surplus that is attributable to the Unifor Bargaining Unit. - In order to determine the portion of such a surplus attributable to active Plan members in the Unifor Bargaining Unit, the calculation will be pro-rata based on liabilities.
+- (a) Subject to Article 22.02(b), eligible Employees shall participate in the Pension Plan.
+The Employer shall administer the Pension Plan in accordance with the terms and conditions of the Pension Plan in effect upon ratification of this Agreement.
+Except as provided in Appendix III, no changes will be made to existing benefits and/or Employee contribution rates during this contract without the written agreement of the Union. - (b) Eligible Employees hired into the Bargaining Unit on or after May 1, 2010, shall participate in the Pension Plan in accordance with the Arbitration Award of the Honourable George W. Adams Q.C., dated January 20, 2010. - (c) If, during the term of this Agreement, it is determined as a result of an actuarial valuation that there is a surplus on a solvency basis and on a going concern basis, after accounting for the provision for adverse deviations (PfAD) and any other prescribed amounts, the Parties shall meet to determine how best to utilize the surplus and how to account for the assets and liabilities of the Pension Plan attributable to the Unifor Bargaining Unit from that point forward. - i.
+For the purpose of this Article, the existence of surplus in Plan 2000 is to be determined in accordance with the New Funding Regime under the Pension Benefits Act: - ii.
+If the Parties are unable to make a determination, the matter shall be referred to a mediator as mutually agreed by the Parties. - iii.
+If agreement is not reached through mediation, the matter shall be referred to arbitration, for a final and binding determination of the use of that portion of such surplus that is attributable to the Unifor Bargaining Unit. - (d) In order to determine the portion of such a surplus attributable to active Pension Plan members in the Unifor Bargaining Unit, the calculation will be pro-rata based on liabilities.